steve-mir/steve-mir/README.md

 # :man_technologist: About Me

-I am a self-motivated person who is willing to go above and beyond on any project, and to learn valuable skills on my own time.
+I am self-motivated and one who is willing to go above and beyond on any project, and to learn valuable skills on my own time.

 # :hammer_and_wrench: Languages and Tools